 Leave a Long Stem

-Be sure to leave at least several inches of stem attached to the pumpkin, even if you do not intend to use them for Halloween pumpkins.
+Be sure to leave at least several inches (7.5 to 12.5 cm.) of stem attached to the pumpkin, even if you don’t intend to use them for Halloween pumpkins.
 This will slow down the rotting of the pumpkin.

 Disinfect the Pumpkin